SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "You girls did an awesome job," Rainbow said.

 Pinkie hugged both ponies at once.
-"We did an awesome job, you helped too."
+"We did a wonderful job, you helped too."

 "No problem, anything for a friend," Rainbow said, returning the hug.